adolfoeliazat/iota-miner/README.md

 # iota-miner
 You wanted an IOTA miner?
 Here is your IOTA miner... mining your seed.
 IOTA seed recovery tool to straighten your typos.
+Please note that if you are missing or got wrong more than a very few characters, chances of discovering your seed decrease rapidly to zero.

 ##### Operation Modes: